leonmavr/zeitkatze/README.md

 ```
 make clean
 ```
-You can run it by simply running the executable.
+You can use it by simply running the executable.
 Colors are enabled by default and seconds are measured with a precision of two decimals:
 ```
 ./zeitkatze
 ```